shenwei356/seqkit/doc/docs/usage.md

 Note:
   1. 'seqkit common' is designed to support 2 and MORE files.
-  2. When comparing by sequences, both positive and negative strands are compared.
-Switch on -P/--only-positive-strand for considering the positive strand only.
+  2. When comparing by sequences,
+     a) Both positive and negative strands are compared.
+You can switch on -P/--only-positive-strand for considering the positive strand only.
+     b) You can switch on -e/--check-embedded-seqs to check embedded sequences. e.g, GGGG from file A is a part of TTGGGGTT from file B, we will output GGGG as a shared sequence in both file.
+        It is recommended to put the smallest file as the first file, for saving memory usage.
   3. For 2 files, 'seqkit grep' is much faster and consumes lesser memory: seqkit grep -f <(seqkit seq -n -i small.fq.gz) big.fq.gz # by seq ID But note that searching by sequence would be much slower, as it's partly